mogria/void.php/pages/getting-started.md

     {=:render(Array('layout', 'filename'), Array('variablename' => 'value'))}

-### Models/ (create it if it doesn't exist!)
+### Models/

 Basicly the whole Model part of the framework is based on [PHP-ActiveRecord](http://phpactiverecord.org).
+If you're curious: you can find all the PHP-ActiveRecord stuff in `lib/Model`.
 The reference on the Website is pretty good, so I think i don't have to write  much more.
 But let's begin:

 For every table in the database you should create a Class in the `Models/` directory.
 Your table has to be in plural, and the model has to be in singular.
 For Example